Deutsches Wörterbuch: Later versions

-Planning for a second edition already began in 1957, four years before the first edition was finished.
-The revision was intended especially to bring the oldest part of the Dictionary, the letters A-F originally authored by the Brothers Grimm, up to date.
-It also was to be a cooperative effort between East-West: the Academy of Sciences of the GDR in East Berlin would complete A-C, and the University of Göttingen in the West would complete D-F. The initial fascicles of this revision were published in 1965, but it remains unfinished today, with the letters B and C (originally assigned to the Berlin team) still in progress.
-Work on the project in East Germany was greatly hindered for political reasons because the DWB was regarded as a "bourgeois" lexicography project.
-In the course of the sixties, most of its staff were taken off the project and used for other tasks.
+Planning for a second edition had already begun in 1957, four years before the first edition was finished.
+The revision was intended especially to bring the oldest part of the Dictionary, the letters A–F originally authored by the Brothers Grimm, up to date.
+It also was to be a cooperative effort between East and West Germany: the Academy of Sciences of the GDR in East Berlin would complete A–C, and the University of Göttingen in the West would complete D–F. The initial fascicles of this revision were published in 1965, but it remains unfinished today, with the letters B and C (originally assigned to the Berlin team) still in progress.
+The East German Berlin team was greatly hindered for political reasons because the SED authorities saw the DWB as a "bourgeois" lexicography project.
+In the course of the 1960s, most of its staff were taken off the project and used for other tasks.
 In 1984, the original 1961 version of the DWB was published in a paperback edition, now out of print.
 In 1999 a new paperback printing of all 33 volumes (weight 30 kg), published by Deutscher Taschenbuch Verlag, became available (ISBN 978-3423590457).